Prep & Landing: The Snowball Protocol

 Prep & Landing: The Snowball Protocol is an American animated television special, produced by Disney Television Animation, and directed by Shane Zalvin, from a screenplay by Hilary Heldin.
-It is set to premiere on November 27, 2025, on Disney Channel, and the following day on Disney+.
+It premiered on November 27, 2025, on Disney Channel, and the following day on Disney+.
 The special is the third 22-minute Christmas special, and the fifth short film in the Prep & Landing series, after Prep & Landing, Tiny's Big Adventure, Operation: Secret Santa, and Naughty vs. Nice.
 It stars Dave Foley, Derek Richardson, Sarah Chalke, Manny Jacinto, Dulcé Sloan, Danny Pudi, and Christopher Swindle.